NVIDIA-AI-IOT/torch2trt/README.md

 * Easy to use - Convert models with a single function call ``torch2trt``
 * Easy to extend - Write your own layer converter in Python and register it with ``@tensorrt_converter``

-If you find, please [let us know](../..//issues)!
+If you find an issue, please [let us know](../..//issues)!
 We'd also love to hear if you add your own layer converter.
 It may be helpful to others.

 ### Setup